fact-benchmark/factbenchmark/documentation.md

 # Hero section

-title: API Documentation (v0.5)
+title: API Documentation (WIP)
-description: This API aims to provide an independent, collective, shared resource by which researchers working in the field can collaborate to push the state of the art in realtime factcheck detection.
+description: The API aims to provide access to an independent, collective, shared data resource whereby researchers working in the field can collaborate to push the state of the art in realtime factchecking.

 # Page navigation
 page_nav: